Ordering repeat prescriptions

 The MOL is one of many ways for you to order your prescriptions.
 Our aim is to ensure patients are using a service that most suits them.
 Alternative ordering methods include:

-Contact the Medicines Order line on 01158 550 260, Monday – Friday, 08:00-16:00 when you need to request repeat medication.
+Contact the Medicines Order line on 01158 550 260, Monday to Friday, 8am to 4pm when you need to request repeat medication.

 We currently receive over 100 prescriptions requests each day so it is imperative you use the above time frames to order your repeat prescription before you run out

 If the repeat prescription is authorised then the prescription is sent to a doctor so the prescription can be checked and signed.
 In the majority of cases this is done electronically.
-Once signed the prescription can be either picked up by your preferred Pharmacy, sent electronically to your preferred pharmacy or collected at the surgery (If you have someone collecting your prescription on your behalf at the surgery they will be required to provide details of your full name, address and date of birth in order to obtain your prescription, this is for security purposes).
+Once signed the prescription can be either picked up by your preferred pharmacy, sent electronically to your preferred pharmacy or collected at the surgery (If you have someone collecting your prescription on your behalf at the surgery they will be required to provide details of your full name, address and date of birth in order to obtain your prescription, this is for security purposes).

 If your prescription is not authorised it will require further review by our doctors or clinical pharmacists to make sure that the medicines you have requested can be issued safely.
 You may be asked to make an appointment for a review of your medication before it can be issued.